 Here are the latest figures out of Nevada.

-For these reports, I will only be tracking Clark County and Washoe County.
+For these daily reports, I will only be tracking Clark County and Washoe County.
 Together, they account for just shy of 90% of all registered voters in Nevada.

 First let's start with the numbers from Clark County: